 Overwatch is notoriously known for all the fun and chaotic combinations of heroes crafted in a team’s composition.
 This upcoming patch and new feature will limit that flexibility.

 The hero select stage of the game is one where issues come up.
 A very common issue is the situation in which nobody wants to play support and players look for a more risky carry style of play.
-Someone must then change their hero, leading to at least one dissatisfied player before the match even starts.
+Someone must then change their hero, leading to at least one dissatisfied player before the free dating site namibia match even starts.

 Presetting what role a player will enter hero select as will finally resolve this problem.
 Every game will guarantee heroes played by people who wanted to make that choice without pressure or guilt from teammates.